Mull Fiddle Week Logo

 Includes all music classes and Tobermory events, the Seafood/Veggie Feast (Wed), and yoga classes.

-A minimum 50% deposit is required at the time of booking, with the balance due by 30th June 2026.
+A minimum 50% deposit is required at the time of booking, with the balance due by 1st May 2027.
 You'll receive a reminder email closer to the date, with final payment details.

 Accessibility